Michael Meeropol

-Michael Meeropol (born Michael Rosenberg on March 10, 1943) is an American retired professor of economics.
-He is the older son of Julius and Ethel Rosenberg, convicted communist spies.
-Born in New York City, as Michael Rosenberg, Meeropol spent his early childhood living in New York and attending local school there.
+Michael Meeropol (born Michael Rosenberg on March 10, 1943) is an American economist, author, radio commentator, and retired professor of economics.
+He is professor emeritus of economics at Western New England University and has written extensively on United States economic policy, including the book Surrender: How the Clinton Administration Completed the Reagan Revolution and, with Howard J. Sherman, the textbook Principles of Macroeconomics: Activist vs. Austerity Policies.
+He is also known, together with his brother Robert Meeropol, for efforts to reassess the prosecution and execution of their parents, Julius and Ethel Rosenberg, who were convicted of conspiracy to commit espionage in 1951.

+Early life and education

-His father Julius, an electrical engineer, and his mother Ethel (née Greenglass), a union organizer, were members of the Communist Party.
+Born in New York City as Michael Rosenberg, Meeropol spent his early childhood living in New York and attending local school there.
+His father Julius, an electrical engineer, and his mother Ethel (née Greenglass), a union organizer, were members of the Communist Party USA.

 When Michael was seven years old, his parents were apprehended.
 In 1951, they were convicted and sentenced to death for conspiracy to commit espionage related to the passing of atomic secrets to the Soviet Union.
 After two years, during which they both maintained their innocence, and a worldwide campaign for executive clemency raged, they were executed in June 1953.